aubreyaubrey/crossprocessdesign/content/work/to-try-the-mountain-passes/index.md

 ![cross process design house book layout - pacific crest trail portrait series - community spread](/images/work/cross-process-design-house-to-try-the-mountain-passes-community-spread.jpg "Community spread - to try the mountain passes")

 In the end the book printed on time and everyone who had supported the project got their books before Christmas.
 It was a feat and a piece I'm proud to have in my collection.

+Andrew's photography portfolio can be found at <a href="https://www.andrewburnsphoto.com" target="_blank">andrewburnsphoto.com</a>